Rehab and Release

 - have their eyesight evaluated

-- have their feathers checked for damage and parasites
+- have their feathers checked for damage and parasites, all admits receive medication to rid them of external parasites

 - offered food appropriate for their level of starvation

-- after exam, each bird is housed in an ICU ‘carry crate’ for security and to limit movement.
-They will stay in ICU to facilitate bandage changing and administering of medications.
+- after exam, each bird is housed in an ICU 'carry crate' for security and to limit movement.
+They will stay in ICU to monitor food intake and output, facilitate any needed bandage changing, and administering of medications.

 If a bird comes in dead on arrival (DOA), care is still provided: